evoke365/website/content/_index.md

 # Terrassa
 ## wants to study French but she has a busy schedule.
-## studybox.io has helped her to memorize vocabularies.
+## studybox.io has helped her to memorize thousands of new words in just a couple of minutues everyday.